ClementPinard/SfmLearner-Pytorch/README.md

 ## Conclusion and Future Goals
-In short, SemSyn works reasonably well in generation of ego motion based on the indoor scenes and trajectories given by the MatterPort3D dataset.
+In short, SemSynSin works reasonably well in generation of ego motion based on the indoor scenes and trajectories given by the
+MatterPort3D dataset.
 We believe that the model would be even more accurate at portraying these indoor trajectories if they were given even more training time.
 Some things that we can try going forward include: